sorata000x/Achievement/DevLog.md

+10/02/22

+Gotta be real careful with the stylesheet, since the widgets inherit their parent's stylesheet if I don't specify the properties.

 10/01/22

 I wasn't entire sure where I left off the last time I worked, which should have been recorded somewhere and that is pretty much the purpose of the diary, and somehow I that still happens, damn you my past self.